karaulj/homelab-scripts/README.md

 docker-ls -aq    # list all Docker containers (not just those that are running) and only print their container ID's.
 ```

+## docker-pull
+Pulls the latest images for all Docker containers in `/docker/docker-compose.yaml`.
+Should only be called after `docker-down`.

 ## docker-up
 Starts all Docker containers in `/docker/docker-compose.yaml`.